italia/spid-cie-oidc-django/README.md

 #### as end user

-Please open an issue if you found any bugs, or if you want to ask some other functionality relating to software design or RFCs/draft/best-practices.
+Please open an issue if you've discoveerd a bug or if you want to ask some features.

 #### as developer

-Please open your Pull Requests on the dev branch.
+Please open your Pull Requests on the __dev__ branch.
-Please consider the following project branch and scopes:
+Please consider the following branches:

- - main: where we merge the code before doing a stable release.
+ - __main__: where we merge the code before tag a new stable release.
- - dev: where we push our code during development.
+ - __dev__: where we push our code during development.
- - other: where a new feature/contribution/bugfix will be handled, revisioned and then merged to dev branch.
+ - __other-custom-name__: where a new feature/contribution/bugfix will be handled, revisioned and then merged to dev branch.

 In this project we adopt [Semver](https://semver.org/lang/it/) and [Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) specifications.

 # License and Authors

-This software is released under the Apache 2 License by the following authors:
+This software is released under the Apache 2 License by:

 - Giuseppe De Marco <giuseppe.demarco@teamdigitale.governo.it>.